Best edging shears for your lawn in Summer 2020

-With so many good products out there, we thought it would be a good idea for us to test and review some of the top models out there and provide you with a guide to the best edging shears in the UK.
+With so many good products out there, we thought it would be a good idea for us to test and review some of the top models out there based on edge retention, price, ergonomic design, rust proofing, and durability to provide you with a guide of the best edging shears in the UK.

 1. Spear & Jackson Razorsharp Edging Shears

 The Spear & Jackson Razorsharp Edging Shears are back in stock.
 They were completely sold out during the earlier part of lockdown and I would normally offer a replacement alternative and move them down the list, but I feel that’s unfair because this is such a quality product and the only one I would choose myself ( and do in fact have in the shed).
 You won’t be disappointed with the quality and value for money these edging shears deliver, the closest rival for best edging shears is the Wilkinson Sword offering.

 Confusingly, there are similar products with very similar names from this brand, the only difference is the word ‘steel’ added between the Razorsharp and edging shears.